 Upon HUD approval of each MTW Activity, HACC develops a detailed Implementation Plan which details all operational policies and procedures of the corresponding MTW Activity.
-More specific operating details of this Activity will be outlined in the Program Implementation Plan which will be incorporated into the Agreement between HACC and YouthBuild.
+More specific operating details of this Activity will be outlined in the Program Implementation Plan which will be incorporated into the Agreement between HACC, the Small Business Development Center of Champaign County and YouthBuild.